cyrusinnovation/ideas/STORIES.md

 * Flag stories that had exceptionally short cycle times to hours worked.
 (Yay!
 Efficiency!)
 * Migrate to Postgres.
 * Deploy on Heroku.
+* Split Cycle Time and Lead Time views.
+* Make a nicer printable version of the estimation reference story list.